overworker13/overworker13/README.md

 ## About me:

-My name is Darkhan, and I am a novice web developer from Almaty, Kazakhstan.
-I'm 21 years old and have completed a bachelor's degree in Computer Engineering and Software.
-In addition to my university education, I have taken courses in frontend development at Skillbox under the "SkillBox - Profession: Frontend Developer PRO" program.
+My name is Darkhan, and I am a web developer from Almaty, Kazakhstan.
+I have completed a bachelor's degree in Computer Engineering and Software.
+In addition to my university education, I have taken courses in frontend development.

 Currently, I am actively expanding my horizons by exploring new technologies within the scope of the course I have completed.
 My experience and efforts are focused on seeking opportunities to apply my skills.
 Previously, I have experimented in various domains.
 In the realm of game development, I have used C# and Unity (2D/3D), and I have also taken on the role of a backend developer, employing PHP and SQL.